Demystify Culture

 How often do you do it?

 Feedback is like sex — everyone wants more.
-A large majority considers that feedback is valuable.
+A large majority considers feedback to be valuable.
 And they want to practice it more often.
-Nearly 60% of employees would like to receive it more frequently — on a daily or weekly basis.
+Nearly 60% of employees would like to receive it more frequently, on a daily or weekly basis.

 But, just like sex, there’s a difference between doing it and doing it well.
 Here’s why.